SalomePlatform/yacs/doc/principes.rst

                                                                No default.
 ================================== =========================== ==============================================

-The list of SALOME modules present on the machine can also be indicated.
+The list of SALOME modules of the resource can also be indicated.
 By default, SALOME assumes that all components requested by YACS are present.

 If only some components are available within a resource, the list of components must be specified.
-This list can be specified with the sub-tag component that has two attributes : name (the name of the component) and moduleName (the name of the module) that is optional.
-You can use also the sub-tag modules that is provided for compatibility with older versions.
-If the modules sub-tag is used, a component with the same name as the moduleName attribute is added to the list.
+This list can be specified with the sub-tag **component** that has two attributes : **name** (the name of the component) and **moduleName** (the name of the module) that is optional.
+You can use also the sub-tag **modules** that is provided for compatibility with older versions.
+If the **modules** sub-tag is used, a component with the same name as the moduleName attribute is added to the list.

 The following is an example of a resource catalog: